 Linux x86/64 compiled software.
 Other platforms may be compatible on a case by case basis.
 Refer to this solution brief for more information.

-Mayhem only saves the unique test cases that get new coverage.
+Mayhem for Code only saves the unique test cases that get new coverage.
 Multiple test cases can run into the same path, but there's no reason to save them all.
 Similarly, multiple test cases can trigger the same defect, but there’s no reason to save them all.
 To ensure regression test efficiency, we run deduplications and only save the most useful test cases.

-Mayhem is a versatile solution that is able to conduct a multitude of testing techniques: unit testing, regression testing, negative testing, continuous testing, dynamic testing.
-Based on use cases that work for organizations, Mayhem can be incorporated as a part of the development phase of the SDLC, shifting DAST and fuzz testing further left.
+Mayhem for Code is a versatile solution that is able to conduct a multitude of testing techniques: unit testing, regression testing, negative testing, continuous testing, dynamic testing.
+Based on use cases that work for organizations, Mayhem for Code can be incorporated as a part of the development phase of the SDLC, shifting DAST and fuzz testing further left.
 Mayhem is scriptable, integrating into most CI/CD tools such as Jenkins and Travis.

 An updated list can be found here.